Faith Formation Family Handbook

 We have adopted a youth ministry format for our Confirmation Formation.

-The Confirmation preparation program, “One 8,” is a curriculum that is published by Life Teen, Inc., a leader in Catholic youth ministry for the last 29 years.
-In addition to their standard 8th grade curriculum, students will attend “One 8’ sessions outside the classroom to enhance their preparation process, as well as to prepare young teens to move into our youth ministry program after the celebration of Confirmation.
+The Confirmation preparation program, “PURPOSE,” is a curriculum that is published by Life Teen, Inc., a leader in Catholic youth ministry for the last 29 years.
+In addition to their standard 8th grade curriculum, students will attend “PURPOSE’ sessions outside the classroom to enhance their preparation process, as well as to prepare young teens to move into our youth ministry program after the celebration of Confirmation.

 These sessions will occur on a Friday or Sunday once a month from September-April.

-Focusing on evangelization and mission, “One 8” will prepare teens to be confirmed in their Catholic faith and empower them to continue on with it through adulthood.
+Focusing on evangelization and mission, “PURPOSE” will prepare teens to be confirmed in their Catholic faith and empower them to continue on with it through adulthood.
 Throughout this process and by their Confirmation, young teens are asked to give witness to what it means to be Catholic

 Confirmation is celebrated during the spring of 8th grade.

 All of our catechists are volunteers who give of their time and talents generously throughout the year.
 All catechists are encouraged to attend certification sessions to further their faith knowledge and teaching skills.
 An annual catechist workshop is offered and many formation opportunities are available through the parish and the Diocese of Trenton.
 We are always in need of catechists and helpers.
 Please consider sharing your faith with our young people.
 Please call the Office of Faith Formation if you would like to help.
 All of our catechists are finger-printed and attend a VIRTUS training session as part of our ongoing effort to protect children.